Top tips for a successful underfloor heating installation

 5. Label flow and return pipework from the boiler

-Labelling the flow and return pipework from the boiler is another very important step and one that is often missed.
+Labelling the flow and return pipework from the boiler is another very important step when doing an underfloor heating installation and one that is often missed.

 If the flow and return is not connected properly on the manifold, i.e. the flow pipe is fitted to the return network and vice versa, it can result in an inefficient heating system.